WildHeat/Progress-Tracker/README.md

 # Progress-Tracker
-This is the Java Srping Boot backend of the progress-tracker application.
+This is the Java Spring Boot backend of the progress-tracker application.

 Feel free to visit the site which was deployed on AWS ;)